-Electives include ECON 928 Times Series Econometrics, DS 809 Time Series Analysis, DS 807 Modeling Unstructured Data, MATH 838 Data Mining and Predictive Analytics, ACFI 810 Big Data in Finance, ADMN 863 Marketing Analytics, and other approved classes.
+Electives include ECON 928 Econometrics III, Time Series Econometrics, DS 809 Time Series Analysis, DS 807 Modeling Unstructured Data, MATH 838 Data Mining and Predictive Analytics, ACFI 810 Big Data in Finance, ADMN 863 Marketing Analytics, and other approved classes.
 The number of credit hours will vary depending on the choice of the elective.

 - Utilize economic theory to formulate and solve optimization problems for consumer and firm decision making (e.g., marginal analysis).

-- Apply classical statistical and econometric methods and use programming languages to analyze and draw valid conclusions from data.
+- Apply statistical and econometric methods using programming languages to analyze and draw valid conclusions from data.